 In a November 8, 2006 floor statement, Senator Lugar stated that "the amendment as now written leaves the authority for deciding which countries, and when, how, and why foreign assistance should be provided, in the hands of the Secretary of State.
 The amendment does not provide statutory authority to the Secretary of Defense to establish a new foreign aid program outside the purview of the Secretary of State.
 It does authorize the Secretary of Defense to provide funding to the State Department for a new train and equip foreign assistance program..."
 At the same time, Senator Lugar acknowledged DOD concerns that the "State Department oversight of these kinds of programs [is] cumbersome and slow."
 He stated: "These obstacles need to be overcome.
 State Department procedures should be streamlined and the two Departments should develop plans to push these important programs forward efficiently and quickly."
 (Congressional Record, Senate, S12495.)

-meets the concerns I had and I would request that I be listed as a co-sponsor."
+69 Senator Lugar further stated that "The Secretary of State should retain full authority over decisions as to which recommendations to the President that strike the right balance for American interests.
+The amendment as now written meets the concerns I had and I would request that I be listed as a co-sponsor."
 (Congressional Record, Senate, S12495.)